JohnRazonado/2ndYear-CVSU-Notes/(DCIT 24) Information Management/Introduction.md

 	Discipline --> Sub["Subject to Management"]
 	Func --> D["Planning, Organizing,\n Directing, Controlling, and more"]
 ```
 - An individual or group that accept responsibilities to run an organization.
-They Plan, Organize, Direct and Control all the essential activities of the organization.
-Management does not do the work themselves.
-They motivate others to do the work and co-ordinate (i.e. bring together) all the work for achieving the objectives of the organization.
+- Plan, Organize, Direct and Control all the essential activities of the organization.
+- Management does not do the work themselves.
+	- They motivate others to do the work and co-ordinate (i.e. bring together) all the work for achieving the objectives of the organization.

-##### Management brings the 6 M's
+#### Management brings the 6 M's
 - Men and Women
 - Money
 - Machine